ipspace/blog/content/posts/2012/01/bgp-free-service-provider-core-in.md

 ![](s400-BGP_FC_3.png)

 There is another solution: if you deploy MPLS in the network, LDP automatically builds virtual circuits (Label Switched Paths – LSP) between any two routers.
+You could also use Segment Routing with MPLS to [build the virtual circuits from the IGP topology information](https://blog.ipspace.net/2021/05/segment-routing-ids-mpls-labels.html).

 {{<note info>}}Cisco IOS builds LSPs for all IGP destinations, Junos only for the loopback interfaces.
 More details in [*Junos and Cisco IOS: MPLS and LDP*](https://blog.ipspace.net/2011/11/junos-versus-cisco-ios-mpls-and-ldp.html), and [*Junos Day One: MPLS behind the scenes*](https://blog.ipspace.net/2011/12/junos-day-one-mpls-behind-scenes.html).{{</note>}}